June 20, 2025

 Northernmost PV projects: 40 MW Solar Initiative in Norway

-Sungrow Launches Northernmost PV Projects in Norway
+Sungrow Launches Northernmost PV Project in Norway

-This 40 MW solar plant is strategically located within the Arctic Circle, roughly 1,000 kilometers north of Oslo and just 30 kilometers from the Russian border.
-The project showcases Sungrow’s commitment to advancing solar power in even the most challenging environments.
+Sungrow, a global leader in solar energy solutions, has launched one of the world’s northernmost large-scale photovoltaic (PV) projects in Norway.
+The 40 MW solar power plant, strategically located within the Arctic Circle, lies approximately 1,000 kilometers north of Oslo and just 30 kilometers from the Russian border, demonstrating Sungrow’s commitment to advancing solar power in even the most challenging environments.

-Pushing the Boundaries of Solar Power
+Pushing the Boundaries of Solar Technology

 Disclaimer: The information published here is aggregated from publicly available sources.
 PVknowhow.com does not guarantee the accuracy, completeness, or timeliness of the content.
 If you identify any incorrect or misleading information, please contact us so we can review and, if necessary, correct it.